Sure Dividend

 It was founded in 1926 and has six subsidiaries that provide water to approximately 2 million people in 100 communities, primarily in California but also in Washington, New Mexico and Hawaii.

-Just like the vast majority of utility companies, California Water Service is a slow-growth company.
-Utilities spend excessive amounts on the expansion and maintenance of their infrastructure and thus they accumulate high debt loads.
+Like the vast majority of utility companies, California Water Service is a slow-growth company.
+Utilities spend excessive amounts on expanding and maintaining their infrastructure, accumulating high debt loads.

-As a result, they rely on the regulatory authorities to approve of rate hikes every year.
-These rate hikes aim to help utilities service their debt but they usually result in modest growth of revenue and earnings.
-Regulatory authorities have incentive to offer attractive rate hikes to utilities in order to encourage them to invest in infrastructure.
+As a result, utilities rely on regulatory authorities to approve rate hikes every year.
+These rate hikes aim to help utilities service their debt, but they usually result in modest revenue and earnings growth.
+Regulatory authorities have an incentive to offer attractive rate hikes to utilities to encourage them to invest in infrastructure.

-On the other hand, authorities offer limited rate hikes in order to keep customers satisfied.
-The reliable rate hikes that utilities enjoy result in a resilient business model, which is characterized by fairly predictable cash flows and earnings growth.
+On the other hand, authorities offer limited rate hikes to keep customers satisfied.
+The reliable rate hikes that utilities enjoy result in a resilient business model characterized by fairly predictable cash flows and earnings growth.

-This is clearly reflected in the exceptional dividend growth record of California Water Service.
-The company has raised its dividend for 55 consecutive years and has a projected payout ratio of just over 55% for 2023.
+This is clearly reflected in California Water Service’s exceptional dividend growth record.
+The company has raised its dividend for 56 consecutive years and projects a payout ratio of just over 37% for 2024.

 Growth Prospects

-As mentioned above, utilities rely on modest rate hikes by regulatory authorities year after year, and thus they are mostly slow-growth stocks.
-California Water Service is not an exception to this, as it has grown its earnings per share at a 6.3% average annual rate over the last decade.
+As mentioned above, utilities rely on modest rate hikes by regulatory authorities year after year, and thus, they are mostly slow-growth stocks.
+California Water Service is no exception to this, as it has grown its earnings per share at a 7.6% average annual rate over the last decade.

-We expect the company to grow its earnings per share by 5% per year on average over the next five years.
-One major driver of earnings growth will be continued rate hikes.
+We expect the company to grow its earnings per share by an average of 5% per year over the next five years.
+Continued rate hikes will be one major driver of earnings growth.

 Source: Investor Presentation

-Overall, we expect California Water Service to grow its earnings per share at a 5% average annual rate over the next five years, which is roughly in line with its historical long-term growth rate.
+Overall, we expect California Water Service to grow its earnings per share at an average annual rate of 5% over the next five years, which is roughly in line with its historical long-term growth rate.

 Competitive Advantages & Recession Performance

-Utilities invest enormous amounts on the maintenance and expansion of their network.
-These amounts result in high amounts of debt, but they also form extremely high barriers to entry to potential competitors.
+Utilities invest enormous amounts in maintaining and expanding their networks.
+These investments result in high debt, but they also form extremely high barriers to entry for potential competitors.

-It is essentially impossible for new competitors to enter the markets in which California Water Service operates.
+New competitors cannot enter the markets in which California Water Service operates.
 Overall, utilities have the widest business moat investors can hope for.

-In addition, while the vast majority of companies suffer during recessions, water utilities are among the most resilient companies during such periods, as economic downturns do not affect the amount of water consumed by customers.
+In addition, while the vast majority of companies suffer during recessions, water utilities are among the most resilient companies during such periods, as economic downturns do not affect the amount of water customers consume.

 The resilience of California Water Service was evident in the Great Recession.
 Its earnings-per-share during the Great Recession are below: